MikeTaylor/scottkit/manual/reference.md

 Conversely, when defining an item that should not initially be in play, it may be convenient to place the definition at a point in the ScottKit file that places it in a room.
-In this case, the `nowhere` directive can be used to start it off out of play.
+In this case, `nowhere` can be used to start it off out of play.
 This is particularly useful if, for example, an item initially in play is later to be replaced by one that is initially absent: